 - From the Reports> Attendance Reports section, select Table A (or the “No EFL” Report).
 Use a Start Date of 5/1/2018, and End date of 4/30/2019; view report.

 - Click the plus + to open the None (No EFL) row.

 - If no students are listed, all of your students have valid tests for the 18-19 Contact Hours year.

-- When student names appear, click on the badge ID of the first student to see their student screen.
+- When student names appear, click on the badge ID of the first student to go to their student record.

 - On the Students>Summary screen, look at the tests in the Last Test in Subject box.